 1- Be realistic in your goals

-Burnout is a product of fatigue and/or disappointment.
+Startup burnout is a product of fatigue and/or disappointment.
 If we take care of our fatigue and disappointment, we can avoid burnout.
 If we dig deeper, we will find that fatigue and disappoints are often the outcome of trying to achieve unrealistic goals.

 “The solution is to set more conservative expectations for yourself and your business, in terms of your goals, hopes, daily tasks and everything in between,” says Jayson DeMers.